eLetter-Greece/sailsjs-tutorial/chapter-1.md

-This adds all files in the current directory, barring those that match patterns included in the `.gitignore` file, which specifies files you don't want to be included in teh repo.
+This adds all files in the current directory, barring those that match patterns included in the `.gitignore` file, which specifies files you don't want to be included in the repo.
 The `sails new` command automatically generates a `.gitignore` file with sane defaults for a Sails project, but you can add new ones if you'd like.